Event Description

 HA223 - Anatomy Suite (Harrington Building)

-Hands-on introduction to aesthetic dermatology using silicone models and saline injections, combining MSK & GI facial anatomy teaching with OSCE injection practice in HA223 Anatomy Lab
+A Hands-on introduction to aesthetic dermatology using silicone models and saline injections, combining MSK facial anatomy with OSCE injection practice in HA223 Anatomy Lab.
+New to this event will be the inclusion of wound healing immunology.

 View more